kylejones200/psis_4700_applied_ai/webslides/topic_AI-Ready-Data.md

 ## Key Takeaway

-You don't start with models.
+You don't start with models
-You start with data.
+You start with data
 If your data isn't ready, your AI isn't either

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.